Armenians in Turkey: Culture

 Vakıflı the only remaining Armenian village in Cilicia.

-Armenians try to keep a rich cultural life and do participate in the Turkish art scene.

 Music

-The pan-Turkish Kardeş Türküler cultural and musical formation, in addition to performing a rich selection of Turkish, Kurdish, Georgian, Arabic and gypsy musical numbers, also includes a number of beautiful interpretation of Armenian traditional music in its repertoire.
+The pan-Turkish Kardeş Türküler cultural and musical formation, in addition to performing a rich selection of Turkish, Kurdish, Georgian, Arabic and Roma musical numbers, also includes a number of interpretation of Armenian traditional music in its repertoire.
 It gave sold-out concerts in Armenia as part of the Turkish-Armenian Cultural Program, which was made possible with support from USAID.

 The "Sayat-Nova" choir was founded in 1971 under the sponsorship of the St. Children's Church of Istanbul performs traditional Armenian songs and studies and interprets Armenian folk music.

-In classical opera music and theatre, Toto Karaca was a major figure on the stage.
-In the folk tradition, the effect of Udi Hrant Kenkulian as a legendary oud player is indisputable.
+Toto Karaca was a prominent stage actress.
+Udi Hrant Kenkulian was also a well-known oud player of classical Turkish music.

 In contemporary music, Arto Tunçboyacıyan and his brother the late Onno Tunç are two veritable jazz musicians, composers and arrangers.
-The Turkish rock artist Yaşar Kurt declared he was of ethnic Armenian descent.
+The Turkish rock artist Yaşar Kurt is another musician of ethnic Armenian descent.
 Another famous Armenian rock musician is Hayko Cepkin.
 Hayko Tataryan is also well known for singing in Turkish, Armenian and Greek, so is his son Alex Tataryan.
-Very recently the Turkish-Armenian singer Sibil Pektorosoğlu (better known by her mononym Sibil) has become popular winning pan-Armenian music prizes for her recordings.
+The Turkish-Armenian singer Sibil Pektorosoğlu (better known by her mononym Sibil) is a popular musician, winning pan-Armenian music prizes for her recordings.